 - Windex.
 Save the Windex spray for glass and mirrors only because the chemicals are too harsh for computer screens

 - Anything with alcohol or ammonia.
-If you are not sure about the chemicals my advice would be not to use it and stick to just water instead.
+If you are not sure about the chemicals in your cleaner, my advice would be not to use it and stick to just water instead.

 - Paper towels and tissues.
 These can scratch the surface of the screen.

 Never spray the screen directly.
-Always use a cloth, such as microfibre. and spray the cloth not the screen before you wipe.
+Always use a cloth, such as microfiber, and spray the cloth not the screen before you wipe.

 Frequently asked questions

-What can I use instead of a microfibre cloth?
+What can I use instead of a microfiber cloth?

-If you don’t have a microfibre cloth, use a soft dusting cloth instead or failing that an old teeshirt.
+If you don’t have a microfiber cloth, use a soft dusting cloth instead or failing that an old tee shirt.
 Whatever you use, it must be a soft fabric so that you don’t scratch the screen.
 Avoid using an old duster.
 You don’t want to end up adding more dust to your screen!
 Made sure it is freshly laundered.

 What is the best thing to clean a laptop screen with?